 Service providers in the health, aged care, disability or related sectors are also welcome to register.

 Date: Wednesday 15 June, 2016, 9:30am to 12 noon

 Venue: Main Hall, Gary Holland Community Centre, 19 Kent Street, Rockingham

 To register: Call 9278 7300 or email firstname.lastname@example.org

 Presented in partnership with the City of Rockingham, as part of World Elder Abuse Awareness Day (WEAAD) 2016.

 The Office of the Public Advocate conducts a variety of training, information and education sessions for a range of different audiences.
 These sessions are held throughout the year in venues around the wider metropolitan area.
 Information sessions can also be delivered by video conference to regional and remote areas.

-Topics covered include the principles and workings of the guardianship and administration system, Enduring Powers of Attorney, Enduring Powers of Guardianship, protecting vulnerable adults and the hierarchy for treatment decisions.
-In some cases, where travel is not possible, information sessions are provided to regional and remote areas by video conference.
+Topics covered may include the principles and workings of the guardianship and administration system, enduring powers of attorney, enduring powers of guardianship, preventing elder abuse and the hierarchy for medical treatment decisions.

 Run in partnership with the Public Trustee, these seminars are designed for private administrators appointed by the State Administrative Tribunal to manage the financial affairs of adults with decision-making disabilities.
 Private administrators are informed of their duties and responsibilities in managing a represented person’s estate and legal affairs.